jmalbu/machine-learning-econometrics/ps1/README.md

 # Problem Set 1 — Introduction to Statistical Learning

-This folder contains all deliverables for Problem Set 1 of the Machine Learning and Econometrics course (ECON 573), taught by Prof. Andrii Babii at UNC Chapel Hill.
+This folder contains all deliverables for Problem Set 1.

 ---